The Egyptians - Clothing

 The ancient Egyptians wore light clothes made from linen.

 Linen is made from flax - a plant which was grown along the Nile.
-The picture below shows the flax growing process.
+The picture above shows the flax growing process.

 Once harvested, the flax was soaked in water until soft.
-The soften flax was then separated into fibres which were beaten before being spun into thread which was then woven into cloth.
+The softened flax was then separated into fibres which were beaten before being spun into thread which was then woven into cloth.

 All men wore a wrap-round skirt that was tied at the waist with a belt.
 Sometimes the material was wrapped around the legs as well.
 The length of the skirt varied depending on the fashion of the time - in the time of the Old Kingdom they were short while in the Middle Kingdom they were calf length.
 During the New Kingdom period it was fashionable to wear a pleated garment.